 The Roubaix Expert is an expensive bike by any objective measure, but it’s vastly more affordable than the halo S-Works model.

-As a fan of the Tarmac, I’m delighted to have the opportunity to spend some time with its bouncier sibling in 2020.
+As a fan of the Tarmac, I’ve been delighted to spend some time with its bouncier sibling in 2020.

 Specialized Roubaix Expert long-term review update three